2 ways to organise a Data Team

 The terms Data scientist and data engineer and analyst are ubiquitous within the Data sector now and often used interchangeably.
 Some people might think inaccurately but that is because the roles and job titles can be so varied.

-This is clearly a generalisation but broadly speaking there are two ways to set up a data team.
+This is clearly a generalisation but broadly speaking there are 2 ways to organise a data team.

 Firstly though it is imperative to understand that all organisations need one thing from their Data before anything else and therefore it is the starting point for all Data leaders.